 Since the merger in 1997, KLA-Tencor has acquired the following companies:

-KLA-Tencor continues to serve the semiconductor equipment industry and also a number of other industries, including the light emitting diode (LED), data storage and photovoltaic industries, as well as general materials research.
-With a comprehensive portfolio of products, services, software and expertise, KLA-Tencor helps nanoelectronics manufacturers manage yield throughout their fabrication process—from research and development to final volume production.
-Designed to accelerate development and production ramp cycles, KLA-Tencor’s products and solutions help customers achieve higher and more stable yields, while improving overall profitability.
+KLA-Tencor continues to serve the semiconductor equipment industry and also a number of other industries, including the light emitting diode (LED) and data storage, as well as general materials research.
+With a comprehensive portfolio of products, systems, services, software and expertise, KLA-Tencor helps nanoelectronics manufacturers manage yield throughout their fabrication process—from research and development to final volume production.
+Designed to accelerate development and production ramp cycles, KLA-Tencor’s yield management products and solutions help customers achieve higher and more stable yields, while improving overall profitability.
 In 2011 KLA-Tencor celebrated its 35th anniversary.